superfet/faithfulco.github.io/content/conferences/2017-FinMaths/index.md

 # - example
 ---

-Special Lecture Series held at the Department of Mathematics, University of Ibadan, Nigeria.
+Special Lecture Series held at the Department of Mathematics, University of Ibadan, Nigeria on  April 2017.
 Delivered by Prof Abass Sagna, Associate Prof., Laboratory of Mathematics and Modeling of Evry, France.